gabeobrien/newrelic-kakfa-playground/doc/building-the-cluster.md

 # Installing the applications
 Within the `applications` directory is the source code for two applications:
-- `kafka-playground-producer`: a minimimal RESTful web service that receives requests at an HTTP endpoint and produces a message to a Kafka topic named `application-messages`
+- `producer`: a minimimal RESTful web service that receives requests at an HTTP endpoint and produces a message to a Kafka topic named `application-messages`
-- `kafka-playground-consumer`: a standalone application that reads and processes messages from the `application-messages` topic.
+- `consumer`: a standalone application that reads and processes messages from the `application-messages` topic.

 Additionally, the directory contains all of the configuration files for deploying the applications (plus a load generator) to the Docker Swarm cluster we created previously.